Interviewing The Application Process

 The Abridged JET Interview Guide

-If this guide still isn’t enough, please sign up for the Interview Prep Service.
+If my guide still isn’t enough, please sign up for the Interview Prep Service.

 Preparing for Your 2024 Interview

-You should practice every day, even just a little, to build the confidence and skills needed to pass the interview.
+You should practice daily, even just a little, to build the confidence and skills needed to pass the interview.

 You can try my 15-minute Mock Interview on YouTube for practice, along with over 100 asked questions to experience the real thing!